nimaafshar/metadamagenet/README.md

 #### Backbone

-We pick encoder modules of U-net modules from a general feature extractor model called *the backbone network*.
+We pick encoder modules of U-net modules from a general feature extractor model called *The Backbone Network*.
 The choice of the backbone network is the most crucial point in the performance of a U-net model.
 Plus, most of the parameters of a U-net model are of its backbone network.
 Thus, the choice of the backbone network significantly impacts its size and performance.